qarham/cfm-vagrant/docs/03-Fabric-Creation-Discovery-Config.md

 ## 4. Basic Fabric Configuration (BGP Routers Add)

-This is the third mandatory step which will add BGP Routers on Contrail Controller end and also configrue the vQFXs with BGP configuration.
+This is the last mandatory step which will add BGP Routers on Contrail Controller end and also configrue the vQFXs with BGP configuration.

 ![Fabric Creation](images/Fabric-Configure-01.png)